arikw/outlook-duplicated-items-remover/README.md

 # Outlook Duplicated Items Remover

-This script finds and moves duplicated items in outlook folders
+This script finds and moves duplicated items in selected outlook folders

 ## How to Use